 Extra seasonings (optional) include half a teaspoon each of: cumin, and chili, garlic and onion powders.

 Stir and simmer chili sauce about 5 minutes or so, to thicken just a little bit.

 As chili simmers, heat up corn tortillas in the frying pan.
 You can spray the corn tortillas with oil spray or add oil to the frying pan.
 Heat tortillas about 30 seconds each side or one minute total.
 You could microwave tortillas to soften.

 All you are doing is softening the corn tortillas so they are pliable and easy to roll when filled with cheese.

 Oil spray, or coat the bottom of a baking dish.
-This will help crisp up the bottom of enchiladas just a little.
+This will help crisp up the enchiladas just a little so they don't fall apart.
 This is a mushy entree anyway, but so tasty.

 As tortillas are cool enough to handle, fill each tortilla with grated or thin-sliced cheese.
 Mom uses about 2 tablespoons of cheese for each rolled enchilada.
 Of course, you can load them up with as much cheese as you like.

 Place each cheese-filled corn tortilla in the baking dish, side-by-side.
 Mom managed to fill the baking dish with about 10-11 rolled enchiladas.
 Do leave half an inch clear at top of dish, as chili will bubble and may overflow.
 Okay to put a cookie sheet underneath baking dish just in case.

 Add heating beef chili over top of filled enchiladas.
 Finally top rolled enchiladas with plenty of cheese.

 Add baking dish with enchiladas to a 350-degree oven and bake 30 minutes, until cheese is melted and chili sauce bubbling hot.